 I say common sense, because why call out the National Guard for a five gallon spill of oil?

 A "Small spill" still has to reported and cleaned up, but has less penalties and less exposure and scrutiny.

 So the DOT in their infinite wisdom set the criteria for a "Small Spill" as under 1000 gallons.

-Besides the obvious fact that 1000 gallons seems like an enormous amount; the real weakness is that the oil company is "allowed" to state how much product was released into the environment.
+Besides the obvious fact that 1000 gallons seems like an enormous amount; the real weakness is that the oil company is (or used to be) "allowed" to state how much product was released into the environment.

 Hanlon's Razor: "Never attribute to malice that which is adequately explained by stupidity" --I don't know....